EOSIO/eosjs/README.md

 // All API methods print help when called with no-arguments. eos.getBlock()

-// Next, your going to need nodeosd running on localhost:8888 (see ./docker)
+// Next, you're going to need nodeosd running on localhost:8888 (see ./docker)

 // If a callback is not provided, a Promise is returned eos.getBlock(1).then(result => {console.log(result)})